vincent100/CP-Notebook/README.md

 ## Description

 This is my personal Competitive Programming notebook.
 It contains implementations, tricks, tactics, and anything else I find useful.
-This is a work in progress, and I will regularly update it.
+It is a work in progress, and I will regularly update it.

 ## Add